 As the name implies, single-cell analysis studies, required the droplet not to contain more than one cell.
 However, the cells are randomly distributed inside the solution and thus the encapsulation process is random meaning that some droplets might contain more than one cell.
 The probability of having droplets with more than one cell significantly decreases when Poisson distribution formulas are considered.
 The Poisson distribution determines the concentration of the cells at which the probability of droplets with multiple cells falls below a particular threshold.
 Based on the threshold and the flow rates, the recommended cell concentration varies.
 Online Poisson calculators like the one developed by Dropletex can come in handy when designing a droplet microfluidic experiment for single-cell analysis.

 In many cases, the droplet formation and cell encapsulation do not suffice.
 Oftentimes, a post-generation step is needed to manipulate the droplets.
-This could include picoinjection, reinjection, incubation, thermocycling, polymerization, mixing, merging, splitting, etc. The manipulator chip needs to be synced with the droplet generator chip in terms of the channel dimension and surface treatment.
+This could include picoinjection, reinjection, incubation, thermocycling, polymerization, mixing, merging, splitting, etc. The microfluidics manipulator chip needs to be synced with the droplet generator chip in terms of the microfluidic channel dimension and surface treatment. -An original uFluidix Article.